openleanchain/GenAI-101-Beyond-Chatbot/setup/README.md

 # Quick Start — Python Setup

-- Learn basics: open the example scripts in the test/ folder (coffee_store_basic.py and coffee_store_advanced.py) to see simple Python constructs (print, input, lists, dicts, loops, functions).
+- Learn basics: open the example scripts (coffee_store_basic.py and coffee_store_advanced.py) to see simple Python constructs (print, input, lists, dicts, loops, functions) if you are new to Python.

 - Test your Python environment:
   - Run: `python hello.py`